vegetableman/blog/content/posts/interfaces/index.md

 This category includes the tiniest of applications like a QR code scanner that does one thing, all the way up to design tools like Figma, Photoshop and productivity tools like Slack, Notion [[1]](#1).

-The comprehensive tools mentioned above could also be described as <strong>*journey tools*</strong> allowing the user to embark on a journey from a lowly begineer to an expert.
+The comprehensive tools mentioned above could also be described as *journey tools* allowing the user to embark on a journey from a lowly begineer to an expert.
 Granted, you may face hurdles and seek documentation, tutorials, courses or guidance from your coworkers but it's all part of the journey as you play, make mistakes, undo those mistakes, learn and play all over again. rinse and repeat. circle of life. ♻️

 ### "I think I should check the manual first...":